-- We also have 4 Equalities Zone Officers:

-- Black, Asian and Minority Ethnic (BAME) Officer

-- LBGTQ+ Officer

-- Womens Officer

-- Disabilities Officer

-- To run for these roles, it is a little different.
-These 4 roles are not elected within Spring or Autumn Election on the Students' Union Website, but instead they are elected at the Equalities Zone Meetings.
-To run for these roles, you must identify with the group the role represents.

-- 2 Officer positions are being elected in the Autumn Elections, BAME and Disabilities.
-All you need to do is come to the meeting, put yourself forward as a candidate (or nominate yourself prior to the meeting through this form), give a short speech about who you are and what you would hope to achieve, and the vote takes place there and then!
+- We also have 3 Equalities Zone Officers for election: - LBGTQ+ Officer - Womens Officer - Disabilities Officer - To run for these roles, it is a little different.
+These 3 roles are not elected within Spring or Autumn Election on the Students' Union Website, but instead they are elected at the Equalities Zone Meetings.
+To run for these roles, you must identify with the group the role represents. - All you need to do is come to the Equalities Zone meeting on the 15th of October, put yourself forward as a candidate (or nominate yourself prior to the meeting through this form), give a short speech about who you are and what you would hope to achieve, and the vote takes place there and then!